I have been writing sporadically since I was 12 or so, mostly science fiction at first, then some poetry, essays, songs... I used

 The majority of the songs I've written have been 'lyrics first, music later.'
 Having started writing fiction and poetry long before attempting music, I guess I just find it easier that way.
 This song

 is one of the exceptions; Jon and I came up with the basic musical theme one evening while jamming, and we liked the sound, so we started tinkering with it.
 Jon decided to name it for the band (hey, Bad

-Company and Bad Religion have their songs), and developed more of the music, but we still didn't have lyrics, so a few weeks later, before I'd laid down a guitar take, I came up with these optimistic
+Company and Bad Religion and Black Sabbath have their songs), and developed more of the music, but we still didn't have lyrics, so a few weeks later, before I'd laid down a guitar take, I came up

 Occasionally Tormented Soul